dariel312/ZBAppReminder/readme.md

 # ZBAppReminder

 ## Overview
 ZBAppReminder is an integration with a Vendor software called Customer Appointment Manager.
-The vendor software uses an Access Databse to manage all date.
-ZBApp reminder reads the contents of the database to send text reminders to customers about their appointments and to schedule zoom meetings with customers (due to COVID).
+The vendor software uses an Access Databse to manage all data.
+ZBAppReminder reads the contents of the database to send text reminders to customers about their appointments and to schedule zoom meetings with customers (due to COVID).

 ## Dependencies
 * .Net Framework 4.6.1